aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSX via C++ or Online App" h2="POTM  to XLSX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to XLSX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSX.
+<h2>Why to Convert</h2>
+The Portable Office Document Master (POTM) file format is a Microsoft Office Open XML format used to store PowerPoint presentations.
+It is a compressed file format that stores the presentation in a single file.
+However, the XLSX file format is a Microsoft Excel Open XML format used to store spreadsheets.
+It is a compressed file format that stores the spreadsheet in a single file.
+Therefore, it is necessary to convert POTM to XLSX in order to open the presentation in Excel.

+<h2>How Aspose.Total helps for potm to xlsx conversion</h2>
+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for developers to create, manipulate, and convert documents within C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, and other document formats.
+With Aspose.Total for C++, you can easily convert POTM to XLSX within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export POTM to HTML.
+This API provides a comprehensive set of features for creating, manipulating, and converting PowerPoint presentations.
+It allows you to export presentations to HTML format with just a few lines of code.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLSX.
+This API provides a comprehensive set of features for creating, manipulating, and converting Excel spreadsheets.
+It allows you to convert HTML to XLSX format with just a few lines of code.

+In conclusion, Aspose.Total for C++ is a powerful suite of APIs that provides a comprehensive set of features for developers to create, manipulate, and convert documents within C++ applications.
+With Aspose.Total for C++, you can easily convert POTM to XLSX within C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}